 Pre-Board Candidate Workshop • this workshop will be held in July 2023

 This free workshop is for people who are thinking about running for their school board and current board of education members appointed to office who must now run for election.
 It reviews the roles and responsibilities of running for a school board and the requirements for running for a seat on a local board of education.
 This workshop will be led by two veteran OSBA staff members and include time for questions.

 OSBA Board Candidate Workshops and webinar

 Led by OSBA experts, these five sessions held around the state will lead candidates through a concise and valuable program to help them better understand the everyday roles and responsibilities of school board members and the legal aspects of campaigning and being a board member.
-The cost to attend is $50.
-Click on the links below to register.
+These workshops will be held in September 2023.

-As an alternative, OSBA also is offering a this workshop as an on-demand webinar beginning Monday, Aug.
-9. The first half of the Board Candidate Webinar will focus on board roles and responsibilities, and the second half will cover campaign finance and legal issues.
-The cost is $50.
+As an alternative, OSBA also is offering a this workshop as an on-demand webinar in August 2023.
+The first half of the webinar will focus on board roles and responsibilities, and the second half will cover campaign finance and legal issues.

 Workshop and webinar registrants will receive a Board Candidate Kit, which includes “Candidate: A practical guide to running for school board;” a subscription to the OSBA Journal, the premier bimonthly magazine for school board members; and a subscription to Briefcase, a semimonthly newsletter.

 "Candidate: A practical guide to running for school board" • $15